quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part39_29._Locked_Data.md

 ---

 #### Threshold S and Its Impact on Scalability and Accuracy
-Background context explaining how the threshold \( S \) affects both scalability and accuracy of the counter.
+Background context explaining how the threshold $S$ affects both scalability and accuracy of the counter.
 A smaller threshold means more frequent updates but less scalability; a larger threshold increases scalability at the cost of accuracy.

-:p How does the size of the threshold \( S \) affect the counter's behavior?
+:p How does the size of the threshold $S$ affect the counter's behavior?
 ??x
-A smaller threshold \( S \) results in more frequent transfers from local counters to the global counter, making the counter behave more like a non-scalable one.
+A smaller threshold $S $ results in more frequent transfers from local counters to the global counter, making the counter behave more like a non-scalable one.
 This means that it would be less scalable but more accurate at reflecting the current count.
-Conversely, a larger threshold \( S \) makes the counter more scalable by reducing the number of transfers, but it might lead to a greater discrepancy between the global value and the actual count.
+Conversely, a larger threshold$S$ makes the counter more scalable by reducing the number of transfers, but it might lead to a greater discrepancy between the global value and the actual count.

 ```c
 if (c->local[cpu] >= c->threshold) { // transfer to global